wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Grow web & mobile traffic and shares from Facebook, WhatsApp, Twitter & Pinterest.
-Welcome Bar + Analytics.
+All in one plugin with tools to grow your traffic, shares and conversions.
+Includes mobile bar (paid) & more.
 Support is FREE & Quick

 == Description ==